 As the first to record such an incident, and possibly even the first to win a CS:GO bet of that amount, mOE’s video went viral.

 Winning streaks help website traffic because they make the game’s random number generator (RNG) look favorable.

 Skin betting services benefit most from winning streaks.
-For website owners, streaks suggests an untrue attribute of their services.
+For website owners, streaks suggest an untrue attribute of their services.
 Namely, that the RNG of their website favors the player.

 In reality, the more the user plays, the more he is expected to lose.
 So, these clips encourage players to go for the long run — an approach that ultimately favors the service owner.

 Snipes are often considered the most entertaining way to win a bet.
 They’re unexpected and lead to short moments of incredible tension.